The Puritan Gift, by Kenneth & William Hopper

 - First, prototype, organization maturity ratings presented to the HR profession by Kearns in Personnel Today.

-- In the wake of the failed Accounting for People Report, Kearns is commissioned by Personnel Today to write its first guide to human capital reporting
+- In the wake of the failed Accounting for People Report, Kearns is commissioned by Personnel Today to write its first ‘One Stop Guide’ to ‘Human Capital Management’ and reporting

 - Professor Jaap Paauwe identifies societal role for HR functions & organisations in his book HRM & Performance